jpwhite3/pygrep/docs/README.md

 universal=1
 ```

-This flag says that the code is written to work on both Python 2 and Python 3.
+This flag says that the code is written to work on both Python 2 and Python 3, and to build a `wheel` file that is compatable with all platforms.
 If at all possible, it is good practice to do this.
-If you cannot, you will need to generate wheels for each Python version that you support.
+If you cannot, you will need to generate a binary for each Python version/platform that you intend to support.

 ```bash
 python setup.py sdist
 python setup.py bdist_wheel
 ```

+# Challenge

+Now that we have a simple working application, let's try adding a couple features to it.
+This will also require us to updates tests, and produce new versions of the package.

+## Feature 1 - case sensitivity

+We want to be able to choose if the program should honor case when searching through text.
+Right now, most of the code we need is already in place so we just have to introduce an additioinal argument to the CLI component then rights some tests.

+## Feature 2 - inverting results

+In this case, we want to have the option to show all lines that DON'T contain the pattern we searched for.
+This is implemented in grep as the `-i` option.
+We need to add the option to the CLI, refctor some code, update tests, and produce a new version of the package.